 — the stem should pop right out with little effort!

 After all the stems are removed, dry the plums completely using a clean kitchen towel.
-Any leftover moisture can increase the risk of mold during fermentation, so don’t skip this step!
+Any leftover moisture can increase the risk of mold, so don’t skip this step!

 - Cut the Plums: Slice 3–4 shallow cuts around each plum.
 This allows juice to extract faster and more evenly.